Miraculous births: Ancient Mesopotamia

-Egyptian mythology
+Ancient Egypt

 Gods

 The belief in the conception of Horus by Isis is traced to the beginning of Egyptian history.
 Horus' conception and birth were understood in terms of the Egyptian doctrine of parthenogenesis, which was connected with the goddess Neith of Sais. (page 220) In Upper Egypt, Net was worshipped at Seni and represented with the head of a lioness painted green, with the titles: "Father of fathers and Mother of mothers," and "net-Menhit, the great lady, lady of the south, the great cow who gave birth to the sun, who made the germ of gods and men, the mother of Ra, who raised up Tem in primeval time, who existed when nothing else had being, and who created that which exists after she had come into being."

 Egyptian texts mention numerous forms of Horus.
 In one he is "Heru-sa Ast, sa-Asar, or Horus, son of Isis, son of Osiris."
 Isis is described in the Hymn to Osiris, as finding and restoring the body of her dead husband, and using magical words given her by Thoth to restore him to life.
 Then, by uniting with Osiris she conceives Horus.
 Horus represented the rising sun and in this respect was comparable to the Greek Apollo.

 There were at least fifteen other Horuses in the Egyptian pantheon, so in the story of Isis and Osiris Horus is "sometimes known as Harsiesis, to distinguish him from the others.
 He is depicted as a falcon, or with a falcon's head.
 He eventually avenged Osiris' death and reclaimed the throne, ruling peacefully...Herakhty, or 'Horus of the Horizon', was a sun god who rose each morning on the eastern horizon.
 He was often identified with the sun god, Ra, and was eventually absorbed by him, forming Ra-Herakhty."